Edmontosaurus mummy AMNH 5060: Death and burial

 The cause of death of the specimen can only be speculated about.
 Kenneth Carpenter, in 1987 and 2007, considered starvation during a drought to be the most likely cause of death, given the similarity of the mummy to cadavers of today's animals found during droughts.
 The loss of muscle mass due to malnutrition could also partly explain why the mummy's skin was sunken around the bones.
 Furthermore, the carcass was not affected by scavengers.
-This could have been due to a drought keeping scavengers away from the affected area or leading to the accumulation of many carcasses that could not all be handled by the existing scavengers, as can be observed during modern droughts.
+This could have been due to a drought keeping scavengers away from the affected area or leading to an overabundance of carcasses that could not all be handled by the existing scavengers, as can be observed during modern droughts.
 Furthermore, Carpenter noted that today's large even-toed ungulates are closely bound to water during droughts to prevent overheating.
 The main cause of death of these animals during droughts is starvation, not thirst.
 The mummy was discovered in river sediments; therefore the animal likely died near a river or at least a dry riverbed.
+In their 2025 study, Sereno and colleagues argued that the muscles did not dry out, as suggested by Osborn and Carpenter, but disappeared due to decay.
+This is indicated by the fact that the skin is shrunken onto the bones even in areas where substantial muscle mass would have been present.

-The sediments of the discovery site were deposited by a meandering river.
+Carpenter argued that the sediments of the discovery site were deposited by a meandering river.
 This type of river constantly migrates its riverbed by eroding the cut bank (the bank on the outside of the river bends) and depositing sediment on the slip-off slope (on the inside of the bends).
 A slip-off slope forms a characteristic sediment sequence known as a point bar.
 Carpenter concluded from a photograph taken during the excavation that the mummy was discovered within such a point bar, and suspected that the carcass was embedded during flood events after the end of a drought.
 The carcass would have been an obstacle for the current, resulting in its rapid burial: as water flowed around the carcass, its velocity would have increased, leading to a removal of sediment.
 The carcass would have successively sunk into the resulting depression.
 Additional sediment that led to further burial would have originated from cut banks collapsing into the river further upstream, which is indicated by the high clay content of the sandstones.
 The sediment load carried by the river would have been deposited as current velocity, and thus carrying capacity, diminished, which is the case at the end of a flood.
 The carcass would have been embedded within hours or days.
+Sereno and colleagues suggested that burial took place within one or several weeks after death.